Missouri / Henry County

 What is the weather like in Deepwater, MO year-round?

-Residents in Deepwater enjoy four distinct seasons, with warm summers reaching up to 89°F and winters dipping to around 22°F. The city receives about 44 inches of rainfall annually and enjoys sunny days over half the year.
-This seasonal variety appeals to those who appreciate changing weather and outdoor activities year-round.
+Deepwater experiences four distinct seasons, with warm summers reaching highs of 89°F and cold winters dipping to 22°F. The area receives about 44 inches of rainfall annually and enjoys sunshine on 56% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter